Arab-Israel Conflict – Forgotten Facts!

 10. In 1882, official Ottoman Turk census figures showed that, in the entire Land of Israel, there were only 141 000 Muslims, both Arab and non-Arab.

-13. In 1922, with what was widely acknowledged as the illegal separation of Trans-Jordan, the Jews were forbidden to settle on almost 77% of the Palestine, while Arab settlement went unrestricted and encouraged by British mandatory authority.
+13. In 1922 with what was widely acknowledged as the illegal attempt to separate Trans-Jordan – on the east side of the Jordan river, the Jews were forbidden to settle in almost 77% of the British Mandate of Palestine, while Arab settlement went unrestricted and encouraged by the British mandatory authority.

 15. Did you know that Saudi Arabia was not created until 1913, Lebanon until 1920?
-Iraq did not exist as a nation until 1932, Syria until 1941; the borders of Jordan were established in 1946 and Kuwait in 1961.
+Iraq did not exist as a nation until 1932, Syria until 1941; the borders of Jordan were established in 1946, in violation to Articles of the Palestinian Mandate, and Kuwait in 1961.
 Any of these nations that would say Israel is only a recent arrival would have to deny their own rights as recent arrivals as well.
 They did not exist as countries.
 They were all under the control of the Turks.
 Over 80% of the original British Mandate land was given to Arabs without population transfer of Arabs from the land designated for Jews.

 16. In 1947, the Jewish state huddled on 18% of the original British Mandate land.
 The Jews accepted it gratefully.
 The Arabs rejected it with a vengeance and seven Arab states immediately declared war against Israel.